 We need to take that concept to the next level: have a remote server do all the heavy-lift, while investing in both hardware and software tools that allow coders to operate such a server through an exceptional developer experience.

 I’m curious to see whether someone will ever pick up that trail and change — once and for all — the way we interact with our machines.

-I post irregular, bite-sized updates on Twitter: feel free to reach out.
+I post irregular, bite-sized updates on Twitter: feel free to tag along or reach out.
 I also publish a free, private newsletter on what I'm thinking and building; subscribe here: